 After a first aid and CPR instruction, and HIV-OSHA seminar, the student applies knowledge and skills obtained through the program to actual work situations.
-The student is placed at a medical office or other health care facility for a training experience and on-the-job performance evaluation.
-(150 hours).
+The student is placed at a medical office or other health care facility for a training experience and on-the-job performance evaluation and must complete 135 hours of externship.
 Prerequisites: To have completed the program core courses and 75 % of the sophomore courses.